 The corporate income tax rate is approximately 40%.
 The marginal federal corporate income tax rate on the highest income bracket of corporations (currently above USD 18,333,333) is 35%.
 State and local governments may also impose income taxes ranging from 0% to 12%, the top marginal rates averaging approximately 7.5%.
 A corporation may deduct its state and local income tax expense when computing its federal taxable income, generally resulting in a net effective rate of approximately 40%.
 The effective rate may vary significantly depending on the locality in which a corporation conducts business.
 The United States also has a parallel alternative minimum tax (AMT) system, which is generally characterized by a lower tax rate (20%) but a broader tax base.

 The corporate tax rate is 25 percent.

 Corporate income tax is not levied within the Republic of Vanuatu.
 Furthermore, there are no income taxes, estate duties, gift duties, capital gains taxes, tax treaties or withholding taxes.

-The standard rate is 25% (will be reduced to 22% from 2014 and 20% from 2016).
+The standard tax rate is reduced to 22% from 1 January 2014.
+From 2016 it will be further reduced to 20%.
 Special or preferential tax rates of 10% or 20% can be granted to encouraged investment projects.
 Certain industries may have a higher tax rate applied (e.g. oil and gas operations and natural resources exploitation from 32% to 50%).
-For unincorporated (except for those apply CIT on accounted profit) the deemed CIT rates on revenue are from 1% to 10%.

 Standard rate is 25% and in addition there is a 3% AIDS Levy on the tax making the rate effectively 25.75%